aryan098-max/Plant-Disease-Detection/README.md

 The system is designed to identify diseases in various plants through an end-to-end process.
 It accepts images of plant leaves as input, either uploaded or captured in real-time using the device's camera.
 The system then classifies the leaf based on potential diseases it may have.
 It can identify 15 different classes across three types of plants: potato, tomato, and bell pepper.
 Additionally, the system provides a confidence score for each prediction, indicating the likelihood of each diagnosis.

 # Dataset
-The dataset is taken from kaggle - PlantVillage data set
+The dataset is taken from kaggle containing 20,638 images - PlantVillage data set
 ![dataset](https://github.com/user-attachments/assets/74713f94-1b1d-4fd6-8b80-30b34b3d8ef1)